nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-start-series/tracking-the-performance-of-the-nuxeo-platform.md

 This is a natural impact and you cannot exclude this factor when doing capacity planning.

-The good news is that Nuxeo's document repository has been tested successfully with several million&nbsp;documents with a single server.
+The good news is that Nuxeo's document repository has been tested successfully with several million documents with a single server.

 #### Concurrent Requests